 Registered Designs

 In early games, colour clashes were common.
-In 1891, after Wolves and Sunderland both turned up to play in red and white stripes, clubs were instructed to register their kit colours.
+Clubs started registering their kit in 1891.
+This followed a match where both Wolves and Sunderland turned up to play in red and white stripes.
 This meant each of the teams would have a unique shirt design.
 If two teams wanted to register the same colours, priority was given to the one that had been in the league the longest.
 In the example of Wolves and Sunderland, Wolves swapped their red and white striped design for black and gold.

 Wolverhampton Wanderers Football Team, 1893